About Us

 The Signal 51 Group

-The Signal 51 Group was formed in 1969 by five local Fire Buffs whose mission was and still is to serve the Fire Department of the City of Shreveport.
-In 2006 we celebrated our 37th year of operation.
+The Signal 51 Group was formed in 1969 by five local Fire Buffs whose objective was to serve the Fire Department of the City of Shreveport in any way we could as private citizens.
+In 2009 we celebrated our 40th year of operation.
 Our organization is a member of the International Fire Buff Associates, Inc. (IFBA).
-The IFBA has over eighty five Fire Buff Groups in the United States, Canada and England that banned together to further their ideals, on a common ground in promoting the general welfare of the Fire Service and allied emergency services.
+The IFBA has over eighty five Fire Buff Groups in the United States, Canada and England that joined together to further their ideals, on a common ground in promoting the general welfare of the Fire Service and allied emergency services.

 Fires to us are not mere spectacles.
 They are demonstrations of strategy and tactics, for behind the apparent confusion at any "working fire," there is generalship.
 A real buff can tell at a glance just how the battle lines are drawn.
-The placement of hose lines and ladders, the use of high pressure turrets and water towers, the location of windows being smashed with axes - All these are clues to what kind of fire it is, where it is centered and how the job of extinguishing the blaze is progressing.
+The placement of hose lines and ladders, the use of high pressure deck pipes and ladder pipes, the location of windows being smashed out with axes - All these are clues to what kind of fire it is, where it is centered and how the job of extinguishing the blaze is progressing.

 Members of the Signal 51 Group have radio scanners and Fire Dept. Pagers and are paged out when there is a need for our canteen service.
 A few years ago after units were dispatched to a fire at Libby Glass Manufacturing Company on a very hot summer evening a chief officer was heard on the fire radio frequency barking out to fire dispatch, "Give me a second alarm and tell the Signal 51 Group to setup on the east and south sides of the fire building!"
 As most of us were listening to our scanners that evening we did not wait for the pagers to go off for us that time.